CFL-Bilisim-Kulubu/Chat-Assisant-Cross-Platform/README.md

  A simple chat assisant made with Llama 2 and Whisper

 Before using :

+Install llama.cpp into project folder if you want to use llama locally
 ```
 pip install -r requirements.txt
-huggingface-cli login
  ```

- Install llama.cpp into project folder if you want to use llama locally
+# About Llama.cpp & Downloading Model

 ## Linux
  ```